Heart disease deaths show dramatic decline in Europe

 “But what we don’t want to say is that the job is done, because we know by looking at trends in other conditions that they could reverse the trends we’ve worked so hard to achieve in heart disease.”

-According to the World Health Organisation, cardiovascular diseases kill around 17 million people globally each year.
+According to the World Health Organization, cardiovascular diseases kill around 17 million people globally each year.

 Townsend’s team looked at deaths from coronary heart disease between 1980 and 2009 in both sexes and four age groups: under 45, 45 to 54, 55 to 64, and 65 years and over.